-Assist students in becoming confident, innovative, flexible writers who can communicate through writing but who can also learn by engaging in the act and process of writing.
+Assist students in becoming confident, innovative, flexible writers who can communicate through writing, but who can also use writing as a way to think and learn.

 Foster productive, goal-oriented conversations about writing projects at any stage of the composing process, from invention to final draft, as well as the rhetorical moves of academic and professional writing.